guillermo-carrasco/BestPracticesWorkshop/DOCS/testing.md

 __________
 ###Testing and Continuous Integration
 ####Testing
-Testing is one of the most abandoned good practices on development... and that's a real pitty.
+Testing is one of the most abandoned good practices on development... and that's a real pity.

 One should think like this: